HakaiInstitute/hakai-ckan-records-checks/docs/issues/no-version.md

     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>Marine CO2 system variability along the Inside Passage of the Pacific Northwest coast of North America determined from an Alaskan ferry</td>
+      <td>Sea wrack wet to dry biomass calibrations for macroalgae of the Central Coast of British Columbia - 2018</td>
       <td>INFO</td>
       <td>No version</td>
     </tr>